-Central Academic Advising (CAA) is inititally assigned as the advisor of record for all incoming ISU undergraduates.
-Email: email@example.com with any advisor support questions.
+Central Academic Advising (CAA) is initially assigned as the advisor of record for all incoming ISU undergraduates.
+Email: firstname.lastname@example.org with any advisor support questions.

 - New Freshmen: Complete the online Freshman Fundamentals of Advising and Registration (FFAR) session and meet with an advisor prior to registering for their first semester.

 - Transfer Students (with 14 or more transferable credits): Complete the online Transfer Fundamentals of Advising and Registration (TFAR) session prior to registering for their first semester.
 Transfer students must contact their major department to be assigned an advisor.